 There are two IRBs at Virtua:

 The oncology IRB at Virtua is made up of medical oncologists, a radiation oncologist, an oncology nurse, a representative from the American Cancer Society, a hospital administrator, a member of the clergy and at least one lay member.
 The mission of the oncology IRB is to choose cancer clinical research trials that will result in improved outcomes with the least amount of adverse events.

-The general medical IRB at Virtua focuses on general medicine and reviews clinical trials for treatments that range from new medications for myocardial infarction (heart attack) to pain management.
+The general medical IRB at Virtua focuses on general medical clinical trials for treatments that range from new medications for myocardial infarction (heart attack) to pain management.
 The general medicine IRB consists of doctors, nurses, scientists and knowledgeable lay people who review studies before they begin to ensure that potential benefits outweigh risks.
-This group also monitors data during the studies to ensure the treatment's effectiveness.
+This group also monitors data during the studies to ensure the treatment's safety.